jgarcia1931/Tableau/README.md

 This script allows you to create a .tde programatically using python and the Tableau SDK library

-The tde_object.py file is on improvement on the to_tde.py method.
+The tde_object.py file is an improvement on the to_tde.py method.
 This updated class allows you to convert a pandas DataFrame directly to a .tde file automatically.

 #### Steps: